-HTTP Status Description 200 OK Domain contents in response 302 Found The URI is a reference to another URI.
-400 Bad Request Invalid parameter or field names in the request 401 Unauthorized Incorrect or missing authentication credentials 403 Forbidden Client lacks the proper authorization to perform this request.
-404 Not Found A resource was not found at the specified URI.
-406 Not Acceptable The server is unable to provide the object in the content-type specific Accept header.
+HTTP Status Description 200 OK The domain object content was returned in the reponse.
+302 Found The URI is a reference to another URI.
+400 Bad Request The request contains invalid parameters or field names.
+401 Unauthorized The authentication credentials are missing or invalid.
+403 Forbidden The client lacks the proper authorization to perform this request.
+404 Not Found The resource was not found at the specified URI.
+406 Not Acceptable The server is unable to provide the object in the content type specified in the Accept header.

-EXAMPLE 1 GET to the domain URI to read all the fields of the domain
+EXAMPLE 1 GET to the domain URI to read all the fields of the domain: